In

 of the reciprocal of the peak fields versus the integers yields a straight line

-whose slope gives the surface population density
+whose slope gives the surface population density Ns.

-With increasing
+With increasing EG

-VG more
+(VG more

-negative),
+negative), Ns

 is seen to decrease, confirming that the Fermi Energy approaches the Dirac